JackFed/memory-game/README.md

 # Memory Game app

-Simple memory card game using an external API for the pictures.
+Simple memory card game using the Pokemon API for the pictures.